hrldcpr/poole/_posts/2016-08-10-infinite-continued-fractions.md

 In fact, [Lochs' theorem](https://en.wikipedia.org/wiki/Lochs%27_theorem) says that for almost all numbers, each continued fraction coefficient determines 1.03 decimal digits.
 But for the golden ratio each coefficient only determines 0.42 decimal digits.

-You can see both of these numbers in this plot, which compares $$\varphi$$ to three random streams of digits:
+We can see both of these behaviors by comparing $$\varphi$$ to three random streams of digits:

 ![Number of coefficients versus number of decimals, for phi and three random numbers]({{ site.baseurl }}/assets/lochs-phi.svg)